Father · Son · Holy Spirit

 Begin by acknowledging who God is — not what He can do for you.
 "Hallowed" means "let your name be treated as holy."
 Before petition, there is adoration.
 Start with who He is, not what you need.

-"Your kingdom come, your will be done on earth as it is in heaven"
+"Your kingdom come, your will be done on earth as in heaven"

 "Give us today our daily bread"